chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 #### Configure the repository database

-The repository database must be shared among all nodes when when active/hot-standby is enabled.
+The repository database must be shared among all nodes when active/hot-standby is enabled.
 Ensure that every node has access to the shared repository database.

-To configure the repository database, first add the `xl.repository.configuration` property to the `repository.conf` configuration file.
+To configure the repository database, first add the `xl.repository.configuration` property to the `repository.conf` configuration file, which uses the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
 This property identifies the predefined repository configuration that you want to use.
 Supported values are:

 {:.table .table-striped}
 | Parameter             | Description                                                                             |